liuqx315/Multiscale-pattern/sundials_extensions/doc/source/c_interface/User_callable.rst

 (2) The absolute tolerances ``abstol`` (whether scalar or vector) need
     to be set to control absolute errors when any components of the solution vector :math:`y` may be so small that pure relative error control is meaningless.
-For example, if :math`y_i` starts at some nonzero value, but in time decays to zero, then pure relative error control on :math:`y_i` makes no sense (and is overly costly) after :math:`y_i` is below some noise level.
+For example, if :math:`y_i` starts at some nonzero value, but in time decays to zero, then pure relative error control on :math:`y_i` makes no sense (and is overly costly) after :math:`y_i` is below some noise level.
 Then ``abstol`` (if